 When analysing your performance it is a good idea to segment your data by device, time, network and other criteria to better understand how your campaigns are performing.
 You will find these options in many of the tabs in AdWords.

 Filters are available in both AdWords and Bing Ads.
-Filters are particularly valuable when analysing large campaigns when you need greater granularity to understand what is going well or not going well in campaign.
+They are particularly valuable when analysing large campaigns when you need greater granularity to understand what is going well or not going well in campaign.
 Filters can be created for all kinds of data, for example for keywords using a particular word, bids that are higher than a specific amount and click-through rates (CTRs) that are lower than your average.

 See this article on how to crate filters in AdWords for more details.